abcsFrederick/SINCLAIR/docs/user-guide/quickstart.md

 ## Setting up input files

-All input files should follow nomenclature as if generated via CellRanger (https://www.10xgenomics.com/support/jp/software/cell-ranger/8.0/tutorials/inputs/cr-specifying-fastqs).
+All input files should follow nomenclature as if generated via [CellRanger](https://www.10xgenomics.com/support/jp/software/cell-ranger/8.0/tutorials/inputs/cr-specifying-fastqs).
 When starting from fastq files, each sample should have its own directory containing at least `R1` and `R2` (i.e. forward and reverse reads).
 Additional files that may be included include `I1` index files and reads from multiple lanes.
 Example minimum data structure for two samples:

 ```
 `/path/to/sample1/sample1_S1_L0001_R1_001.fastq.gz`